Orthopaedic Oncology – Bone Cancer Treatment

 - Biopsy (Keyhole), diagnosis, decision making/management and surgery if required, of bone pain and swellings.

 As we head into the next generation of patient care and medical achievements, it is now recognised and understood that Orthopaedic Oncology is a specialised branch that should be handled by experts who are well trained in this difficult sub-speciality.
-To get the best treatment outcomes and patient satisfaction in bone tumors, a fellowship-trained Orthopaedic Oncosurgeon is recommended.
+To get the best treatment outcomes and patient satisfaction in bone tumours, a fellowship-trained Orthopaedic Oncosurgeon is recommended.